 Pakistan's bowlers toiled hard in a wicketless morning session where a fluent Dimuth Karunaratne and an overtly circumspect Oshada Fernando operated in tandem by blunting the shine off the new ball.

-Mohammad Abbas delivered three wayward overs devoid of lateral movement including a reckless spray down the leg-side for four byes in his initial burst.
+Mohammad Abbas delivered three wayward overs devoid of lateral movement off the surface including a reckless spray down the leg-side for four byes in his initial burst.

 On the other end, Shaheen Afridi was guilty of pitching the ball too full trying to search for the magical delivery to see the back of the two openers.